 The North Korean students play football

 Of course, I was not warm once we went inside.
 Despite it being a school, there was sadly despite temperatures being around 0C that day, no heating.
 Thus as we entered it was kind of like an ice cave.
 Without any surprise, the first thing we noticed on entering was a large picture of Kim Jong Il on the wall with children huddled round him.
 Always a subtle reminder that the presence of the regime is always there and, of course the symbolism the Kims are the symbolic fathers of the nation, and of course, the teachers too.
 A very strong representation of such in the context of a school.
 Mind you, not everything was like this.
 We were took around to have a look.
-There were, like any school in the world, samples of students work and group work pinned on noticeboards, all coming across in the same innocent and childlike way you would find anywhere else.
+A North Korean school was in some ways, like any school in the world, samples of students work and group work pinned on noticeboards, all coming across in the same innocent and childlike way you would find anywhere else.
 Politics or not, school was school here.

 The picture of KIm Jong Il with the children at the entrance, note the flowers beneath

-Yet still, the political element continued to permeate all things.
+Yet still, the political elements within the North Korean school continued to permeate all things.
 We were led upstairs into a hall with a stage.
 Again, just like you would find anywhere else; except of course, with the addition of a Korean slogan on the top.
 We were made to sit on some chairs which were placed in front of the stage, then, out came a number of schoolgirls ready to sing, dance and perform to us in the typical North Korean style.
 As is as the norm, they were all very highly disciplined, with extensive practice and application of memory skills.
 They sang to us a range of songs and played a series of instruments.
 Most of the songs were of course professing loyalty to Kim Il Sung.
 After they had finished the main performance, they then pulled us up to dance with them a bit in a circle.
 It was of course a bit shy for some us, but it was nevertheless fun.
 Once we had finished, they gave us a thanks in Korean (Comsahabnida), bowed to us and we took a group photo.
 They shown us nothing but humility.

 The schoolgirls perform

 After this, it was time to leave the school and get back to the bus.
 My feelings were mixed.
-We had witnessed glimpses of normality, but normality that was blended in deeply with the routine obligations of North Korean life.
+We had witnessed glimpses of normality, but normality that was blended in deeply with the routine obligations of life, tucked within a North Korean school.
 Nevertheless, it felt genuine.
 It was absolutely real.
 What we had witnessed was not an attempt at Potempkinism which North Korea is routinely accused of (which is sometimes accurate, but sometimes not and took to hysterical proportions by confirmation bias), but it was largely authentic.
 Whilst of course, the point may be made that we did not get to see any real teaching, be that intentional or not, the experience was ultimately one of value.
 It was again a timely remainder of the normality of North Koreans, never forget that.